vineetraghav123/EIS/README.md

 ## Employee Information and Verification System
- - A web application that provides services like recruitment, maintaining service records and employee activities.
+ - A web application written in PHP that provides services like recruitment, maintaining service records and employee activities.
 It works similarly to credit report bureaus.
 It is designed to make recruitment process faster.
  - It can help with faster verification of the employees leading to quicker recruitment.

 ## Installation: